Katagans: Katagans as part of the Kazakhs

-According to Mukhamedzhan Tynyshpaev, the Katagans made Tursun khan, the ruler of Tashkent, the major power of Kazakh Khan, who was defeated in war in 1628 by another Kazakh Khan Esim.
-Afterwards, the numerous and powerful Katagan tribe split into several: one part which kept the title Shanshykyly became part of the Kazakhs Elder Zhuz; other parts of Katagan became part of the Uzbeks, Karakalpaks and Kyrgyzs.
+According to Mukhamedzhan Tynyshpaev, the Katagans made Tursun Khan, the ruler of Tashkent, the major power of Kazakh Khan, who was defeated in war in 1628 by another Kazakh Khan, Esim Kham.
+Afterwards, the numerous and powerful Katagan tribe split into several: one part which kept the title Chanyshqyly became part of the Kazakhs Elder Zhuz; other parts of Katagan became part of the Uzbeks, Karakalpaks and Kyrgyzs.

-According to Abu-k-Gazi-bahadur-khan in "Shadjara-yi va mogul", the Kazakh Katagans were destroyed in 1628 with the assassination of khan Tursun-Muhammed.
-The ease of their destruction is explained by the fact that most of the tribe left for Kashgariya at the end of the 16th century, the time of Yarkend Abd ak-Karim khan's rule.
+According to Abu al-Ghazi Bahadur in "Shedjere-iy Türk", the Kazakh Katagans were destroyed in 1628 with the assassination of Tursun Khan.
+The ease of their destruction is explained by the fact that most of the tribe left for Kashgaria at the end of the 16th century, the time of Yarkent Khanate's Abdul Karim Khan's rule.
 They thus became few in number and very vulnerable.
-The Katagans who migrated to Kashgariya were headed by Sultan Gazi-sultan, who was given the Kargarlyk land by the khan of Yardkend.
-His descendants held state positions later on, and the Katagans assimilated with the local Uyghurs.
+The Katagans who migrated to Kashgaria were headed by Ghazi Sultan, who was given the Kargarlyk land by the Khan of Yarkent.
+His descendants held state positions later on and the Katagans assimilated with the local Uyghurs.

-From Tynyshpaev's work "Kyrgyz-kazakhs of XVII and XVIII centuries" (addition to materials about the history of the Kyrgyz-Kazakh people):
+From Tynyshpaev's work "Kyrgyz-Kazakhs of XVII and XVIII centuries" (addition to materials about the history of the Kyrgyz-Kazakh people):

-In 1627, the historian Abulgazy Bogadurkhan fled Khiva from his brother Asfendiar and was received by Yesim, who lived in the mountains of Turkestan.
-Three months later, another Kazakh khan, Tursun, who owned Tashkent, arrived.
-Yesum handed an honorary refugee over to Tursun, with whom Abulgazy moved to Tashkent.
-Further, Abulgazy reports that two years later Yesim attacked Tursun and "killed him and killed the Katagans".
+In 1627, the historian Abu al-Ghazi Bahadur fled Khiva from his brother Asfendiar and was received by Esim, who lived in the mountains of Turkestan.
+Three months later, another Kazakh Khan, Tursun, who owned Tashkent, arrived.
+Esim handed an honorary refugee over to Tursun, with whom Abu al-Ghazi Bahadur moved to Tashkent.
+Further, Abu al-Ghazi Bahadur reports that two years later Esim Khan attacked Tursun Khan and "killed him and killed the Katagans".

-Traditions that have survived among the clan of the Chanshchk in the Tashkent district state that their khan was once Tursun, who was killed by Yesim.
-After that, most of the Katagans fled to Bukhara, and the remaining ones began to be named after the branch of the Chanshkl Katagans.
+Traditions that have survived among the clan of the Chanyshqyly in the Tashkent district state that their Khan was once Tursun, who was killed by Esim.
+After that, most of the Katagans fled to Bukhara, and the remaining ones began to be named after the branch of the Chanyshqyly Katagans.

 Chokan Valikhanov, speaking about the Elder Zhuz of Kazakh, notes:

 Katagans are the most ancient people living in the south of Central Asia and Kazakhstan.
-At the beginning of the 17th century. they formed the main support force of the ruler of Tashkent – Tursun-khan, and in the middle of the 17th century, part of them became part of the Uzbek people, and the other part was part of the Kazakh Chaniishki tribe.
+At the beginning of the 17th century. they formed the main support force of the ruler of Tashkent – Tursun Khan, and in the middle of the 17th century, part of them became part of the Uzbeks, and the other part was part of the Kazakh Chanyshqy tribe.